niksilver/201-PocketPiano/README.md

 changes to v1.2 you will lose those.

 Beware that loading six more synths will add to the device's startup time.
 This may or may not be noticeable.
+It also depends on which synths you choose.

 # 201 PocketPiano